-- Meet or exceed the performance of cars people now like to drive. - Provide lower total cost of ownership (counting lifetime purchase, service and fuel). - Offer drivers the option of going to gas stations as little as a few times a year, because gas is barely needed for cars used mostly for local all-electric commuting. - Reduce the number of maintenance appointments, because electric motors need much less service. - Fill HOV (carpool) lanes with clean cars (by State law, with Federal permission). - Give blackout-wary Americans short-term power to keep their refrigerators running when the lights go out (PHEVs can be small portable power generator for many uses).
+- Meet or exceed the performance of cars people now like to drive. - Provide lower total cost of ownership (counting lifetime purchase, service and fuel). - Offer drivers the option of going to gas stations as little as a few times a year, because gas is barely needed for cars used mostly for local all-electric commuting. - Reduce the number of maintenance appointments, because electric motors need much less service. - Fill HOV (carpool) lanes with clean cars (with Federal permission).
+If the current legislation is signed, as eligible hybrids increase beyond 75,000, access could be limited to PHEVs - Give blackout-wary Californians short-term power to keep their refrigerators running when the lights go out (PHEVs can be small portable power generator for many uses).